Autumn

 4 Prints – experiment with prints if single blocks of colour feel too much

 Hair Colouring Considering changing your hair colour?
 Refer to your season palette for guidance.
-Try a free virtual makeover for guidance HERE and instantly explore new hair colours!

 Dressing well and looking good isn't about size, it's about shape.
 The 'ideal' body shape is evenly proportioned, and this is what we try to emulate when dressing our own body by choosing the right styles, cuts, fabrics and colours to suit us.
 A style consultation will take you through the various aspects of your image to help you determine the best top to toe style choices for you.